-It's a tough job to have to stroll through beautiful places for several months in 14 different pairs of top-of-the-line flip flops, but someone's gotta do it!
-Through multiple seasons and weather patterns in the Rocky Mountains (and beyond) we walked, hiked, and scrambled to the crag, the grocery store, and everywhere in between.
+It's a tough job to have to stroll through beautiful places for several months in multiple different pairs of top-of-the-line flip flops, but someone's gotta do it.
+Through multiple seasons and weather patterns in the Rocky Mountains, Sierra Nevada, and beyond, we walked, hiked, and scrambled to the crag, the beach, the grocery store, and everywhere in between.
 We navigated steep and dusty trails, muddy switchbacks, chilly rivers, desolate deserts, and urban sidewalks while paying close attention to every aspect and nuance of each shoe.

 Feet are a funny thing, and as great as a pair of flip flops might be for one person, to someone else they may be a disaster.
 We kept this in mind as we tested each pair on varied terrain and with different sized and shaped feet.
 Ultimately only you know what will be perfect for your own body, but we think we can at least help guide your decision a bit, especially if you're feeling overwhelmed by all the choices.